Reporting compliance

 Reports must be lodged during the two-month lodgement period (or within an approved extension period).

-Before you can lodge your Gender Equality Report, your CEO (or equivalent) must review and sign-off/approve the following documents:
+Before you can lodge your Gender Equality Report, your CEO (or equivalent) must review and sign off on the following documents:

-• Public Report - Employee Data Tables - this document displays the data tables covering composition of your workforce and employee movements from the WPP and WMS (at either the ABN level, or corporate group level).
+• Public Report Employee Data Tables: this document displays the data tables covering composition of your workforce and employee movements from the Workplace Profile (WPP) and Workforce Management Statistics (WMS), at either the ABN level or corporate group level.

 Gender Equality Standards requirement

-Requires designated relevant employers to have policies or strategies in place to support each of the six Gender Equality Indicators (GEIs).
+Designated Relevant Employers (DREs) are required to have policies or strategies in place to support each of the 6 Gender Equality Indicators (GEIs).

-A designated relevant employer is any relevant employer that directly employees 500 or more employees in Australia.
+A DRE is any relevant employer that directly employs 500 or more employees in Australia.

 Gender Equality Targets requirement

-Requires designated relevant employers to select and meet gender equality targets.
+DREs are required to select and meet or demonstrate improvement against 3 gender equality targets.

-These requirements relate to how and when a relevant employer must share certain documents from their Gender Equality Report, and who they must be shared with:
+These requirements relate to how and when a relevant employer must share certain documents from their Gender Equality Report, and who they must be shared with.
+Employers must:

-• Inform employee organisations that you have lodged a Report.
+• inform employee organisations that they have lodged a Report

 Reports to be given to governing body (if any)